-As the data moves through the pipeline, there are four processes that occur: collect, govern, transform, and share.
+As data moves through a pipeline, there are four processes that occur: extract, govern, transform, and data virtualization.

-Each dataset is a collection or extraction of raw datasets pulled from any number of sources.
+Each data pipeline begins with a dataset, or a collection of raw datasets extracted from any number of sources.
 The data comes in wide-ranging formats, from database tables, file names, topics (Kafka), queues (JMS), to file paths (HDFS).
 There is no structure or classification of the data at this stage; it is a data dump, and no sense can be made from it in this raw form.

-Once the data is collected, it needs to be organized at scale, and this discipline is called data governance.
-By linking the raw data to its business context, it becomes meaningful.
+Once the data is ready to be used, it needs to be organized at scale, and this discipline is called data governance.
+By linking raw data to its business context, it becomes meaningful.
 Enterprises then take control of its data quality and security and fully organize it for mass consumption.

 The process of data transformation cleanses and changes the datasets to bring them the correct reporting formats.
-This includes eliminating unnecessary or invalid data and enriching the remaining data in accordance with a series of rules and regulations determined by the business’ needs.
+This includes eliminating unnecessary or invalid data, and data enrichment in accordance with any rules and regulations determined by the business’ needs.

 After the data is transformed, trusted data is finally ready to be shared.
 It is often output into a cloud data warehouse or endpoint application for easy access by multiple parties.